Holly Wilson

 Holly Wilson (born 1968) is a Native American artist from Oklahoma.
-She is an enrolled member of the Delaware Nation and is of Cherokee descent.
+She is an enrolled member of the Delaware Nation and is of Delaware Tribe of Indians descent.

 Wilson lives and works in Mustang, Oklahoma.
 According to Wilson, she used to call herself a sculptor, a clay artist, photographer, among many others before setting for the term "artist."
 As a contemporary multimedia artist, her works range from using paint (oil), bronze, clay, wood, encaustic painting, photography, and more.
 Her artworks are exhibited nationally and internationally in private, public, and museum collections.

 Her works draw inspiration from Native American stories that she heard as a child and include themes such as shape shifters, tricksters, messenger birds, and owl bearers.
 Her sculptures often feature stick-like figures and animals with anthropomorphic qualities.

 Her professional website states: "Holly Wilson creates figures that serve as her storytellers to the world, conveying stories of the sacred and the precious, capturing moments of our day, vulnerabilities, and strengths.
 The stories are, at one time, both representations of family history as well as personal experiences.
 Wilson's work reaches a broad audience allowing the viewer the opportunity to see their personal connection.
 Wilson works in various media, including bronzes, paint, encaustic, photography, glass, and clay.